tejasudhalikar/drone-delivery/README.md

    ```bash
    uvicorn main:app --reload
    ```
 2. Upload orders by attaching a .csv file in the request body using the `/orders/upload` endpoint.
+A sample orders.csv can be found at `test/orders.csv`
 3. Obtain the next delivery path by making a request to the `/orders/next` endpoint.